bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 to one of the scripts that controls automatic mounting of newly inserted USB devices.

-The script can be backed up and patched as follows.
+The script can be backed up and patched with one of the patch files transferred to the Seagate Central in a previous step as per the following example.

      cp /usr/lib/python2.6/site-packages/shares/usbshare.py /usr/lib/python2.6/site-packages/shares/usbshare.py.old
      patch -i usbshare.py.SC.patch /usr/lib/python2.6/site-packages/shares/usbshare.py

-### IPv6
+### Optional - IPv6
-If you would like to use the next generation IPv6 internet protocol on the Seagate Central then a few configuration and startup files need to be modified.

 The original Seagate v2.6.35 kernel did not support IPv6 at all and so many components of the system are not by default configured to properly operate in an IPv6 environment.

+If you would like to take full advantage of IPv6 functionality in the new kernel then a number of service startup and configuration files need to be modified.
+If you are happy to keep using only IPv4 as per the original Seagate Central firmware then there's no need to complete the steps in this section.

 #### Bounce IPv6 on startup
 The Seagate "networklan" daemon is in charge of monitoring the Ethernet interface state and providing it's configuration.
-This tool, for some odd reason, deliberately disables IPv6 on the ethernet interface.
+This tool deliberately disables IPv6 on the ethernet interface as the original Seagate Central firmware does not support IPv6 at all.

-For this reason it is necessary to "bounce" IPv6 on the ethernet interface after the networklan daemon is started.
+For this reason it is necessary to quickly turn IPv6 off then back on (i.e. bounce) for the ethernet interface after the networklan daemon is started.

-Create a new script called "/etc/init.d/ipv6_bounce" using either the nano or vi editor with the following contents
+Create a new script called "/etc/init.d/ipv6_bounce" by either copying it from this project to the Seagate Central, or by using an editor like "nano" or "vi".
+The script's contents are as follows.

     #!/bin/sh
     KERNEL_VERSION=$(uname -r)